itsmworkbench/knowledgearticles/modules/summarise/README.md

     * Each of these commands has a `--debug` option which will print out the command that is run
     * They also have a `--dry-run` option which will print out the command that is run but not run it

-Note that if you are behind a corporate proxy at the moment there is no safe option.
+Note that if you are behind a corporate proxy at the moment this might not work

+* We are using axios.
+See the axios documentation for the usage of environment variables
+  * [Read this](https://axios-http.com/docs/req_config).
+The relevant section is `httpAgent` and `httpsAgent` and their documentation
+  * This is untested
 * You can set the env variable NODE_TLS_REJECT_UNAUTHORIZED to the value 0
     * This exposes you to man in the middle attacks and is unsafe.
 Please do not go to production with this
     * Please read https://hayageek.com/disable-ssl-verification-in-node-js/ for more information